moifort/play-with-hexagonal-architecture/README.md

 * Permission on the file (owner of the file)
 * Sharing file (share the file with different permission to other user)
 * Send notification when save/delete/get/sharing are call

-* Notification manager that allow to implement several notification services (IRC, mail, etc.) and
+* Notification manager that allow to implement several notification services (IRC, mail, Twitter, etc.) and allow to the user to configure it (e.i. when the user delete a file it's send the notification by email only or when the file is share it's send a notification by mail and Twitter)

 ## Requirement